ModelTC/LightX2V-BLOG/_articles/Offload.md

 ### Model-Level Offload

 `model` granularity treats the whole module as one unit.
-For example, the Transformer can be moved to the GPU before inference and moved back to CPU afterward, or non-critical modules can be placed on demand.
+For example, the Transformer can be moved to GPU before inference and moved back to CPU afterward, or non-critical modules can be placed on demand.

 This is suitable when: